Spotify_Logo_RGB_Green copy.png

 Research goal

-• Discover what the user’s needs are.
+• Discover the user’s needs.

 Methodology